-- Tokenisation – a security strategy that replaces sensitive data with a non-sensitive element, called token, that has no exploitable value.
-Its core value is to replace a real card number with a surrogate, which subsequently reduces cyber security risks.
+- Tokenisation – a security strategy that replaces sensitive data with a non-sensitive element, called a token, that has no exploitable value.
+Its core value is to replace a real card number with a surrogate, which subsequently reduces cybersecurity risks.

 - NFC – near field communication, or NFC, is a wireless data transfer method that allows other devices within close proximity to exchange data without an internet connection.
-The technology is already being used for contactless credit card payments, but recently came back in the spotlight when it was introduced as a method of digitising a mobile payment software.
-In other words, NFC is a key pillar in the development of e-wallets, or mobile payments.
+The technology is already being used for contactless credit card payments, but recently came back in the spotlight when it was introduced as a method of digitizing mobile payment software.
+In other words, NFC is a key pillar in the development of e-wallets or mobile payments.